Somewhere Out There (An American Tail song)

-"Somewhere Out There" is a song released by MCA Records and recorded by American singers Linda Ronstadt and James Ingram for the soundtrack of the animated film An American Tail (1986).
+"Somewhere Out There" is a song released by MCA Records and recorded by American singers Linda Ronstadt and James Ingram for the soundtrack of the animated feature film An American Tail (1986).
 The song was written by James Horner, Barry Mann, and Cynthia Weil, and produced by Peter Asher and Steve Tyrell.
 It reached number eight in the United Kingdom, number six in Ireland, and number two in both the United States and Canada.

 Background

 Steven Spielberg, the film's producer, invited songwriters Barry Mann and Cynthia Weil to collaborate with James Horner on four songs for its soundtrack, to be completed in a four-week timeframe.
 The composers "felt no pressure to come up with a radio-friendly hit" and were surprised when Spielberg felt the song had Top 40 hit potential and recruited world-renowned recording artists, Linda Ronstadt and James Ingram, to record a pop version of it for the film's closing credits.
 In the main body of the film, the song was performed by Phillip Glasser and Betsy Cathcart in the characters of the anthropomorphic mice Fievel and Tanya Mousekewitz.

-Produced by Ronstadt's regular producer Peter Asher, the single release of the Ronstadt/Ingram track made its debut at number 31 on the Adult Contemporary chart in Billboard dated 15 November 1986, crossing over to the Billboard Hot 100 dated 20 December 1986 with a number 83 debut.
-In January 1987, the song returned Ronstadt to the Top 40 after a four-year absence to eventually peak at number 2 on the week of March 14.
+Produced by Ronstadt's regular producer Peter Asher, the single release of the Ronstadt/Ingram track made its debut at number 31 on the Adult Contemporary chart in Billboard dated November 15, 1986, crossing over to the Billboard Hot 100 dated December 20, 1986, with a number 83 debut.
+In January 1987, the song returned Ronstadt to the top 40 after a four-year absence, eventually peaking at number two on the week of March 14.

 Music video

-The music video for the song was directed, produced, and edited by Jeffrey Abelson.
-It was filmed in New York City and features Ronstadt and Ingram, in two separate rooms, sitting at their desks while drawing and coloring scenes from the film.
-They both look out the windows, in the same manner as Fievel and Tanya in it.
-Clips from the film appear throughout the video.
+The music video for the song was written, directed, and produced by Jeffrey Abelson.
+It was filmed on a stage in Hollywood, designed to look like a pair of animator lofts in New York City.
+The video features Ronstadt and Ingram, each at an animation desk in their own studio in opposite buildings, with a moon-lite bridge connecting them.
+As they paint scenes from the film, the video cuts to corresponding clips from the movie.
+At one point they rise, and gaze out their windows, just like Fievel and Tanya do in the movie.
+Then Linda and James join each other on the bridge, and sing their hearts out, as the movie mice characters sing and reunite as well.

 Theme

-The lyrics convey the love felt by two people separated by vast distances, but cheered by the belief that their love will eventually reunite them to be with each other once again.
-In the main body of the film, the fictional characters singing the song, Fievel and Tanya Mousekewitz, are brother and sister, and the love they share is described as general.
+The lyrics convey the love felt by two people separated by vast distances, but comforted by the belief that their love will eventually reunite them.
+In the context of the film, the fictional brother-and-sister characters Fievel and Tanya Mousekewitz sing the song, while the love they share is described as fraternal.
 However, in the end title pop version of it, the love is described as more romantic.